opendistro/for-elasticsearch-docs/docs/kibana/plugins.md

 # Standalone Kibana plugin install

-If you don't want to use the all-in-one Open Distro for Elasticsearch installation options, you can install the Security and Alerting plugins for Kibana individually.
+If you don't want to use the all-in-one Open Distro for Elasticsearch installation options, you can install the Security, Alerting, and Index State Management plugins for Kibana individually.

 ## Prerequisites